 Abstract: "Big data" and statistical techniques to score potential transactions have transformed insurance and credit markets.
 In this paper, we observe that these widely-used statistical scores summarize a much richer heterogeneity, and may be endogenous to the context in which they get applied.
 We demonstrate this point empirically using data from Medicare Part D, showing that risk scores confound underlying health and endogenous spending response to insurance.
 We then illustrate theoretically that when individuals have heterogeneous behavioral responses to contracts, strategic incentives for cream-skimming can still exist, even in the presence of "perfect" risk scoring under a given contract.

 Selected Research in Progress

-The Burden of Medical Debt and the Impact of Debt Forgiveness (with Neale Mahoney, Francis Wong, and Wesley Yin) In the field.
+A Bittersweet Jubilee: Evidence on the Effects of Randomized Medical Debt Relief (with Neale Mahoney, Francis Wong, and Wesley Yin).
 Summary on J-PAL Website.
 AEA Pre-registration 1 (Old Debt).
 AEA Pre-registration 2 (New Debt).

 Technology and Targeting: Accessing Bankruptcy Relief without Attorneys (with Sam Antill)

 Press Coverage of the Prospective Filers Survey: NBC News